 To compare model prediction with observations, we need to calculate the photometric properties of our model galaxies.
 Here we again follow DLB07, using stellar population synthesis models from Bruzual & Charlot (2003).
-We adopt a Chabrier initial function which has fewer low-mass stars than a Salpeter IMF and is a better fit to observational data both in our own Galaxy and in those nearby earlytype galaxies for which detailed dynamical data are available (e.g. Cappellari et al. 2006).
+We adopt a Chabrier initial function which has fewer low-mass stars than a Salpeter IMF and is a better fit to observational data both in our own Galaxy and in those nearby early-type galaxies for which detailed dynamical data are available (e.g. Cappellari et al. 2006).
 A detailed description can be found in De Lucia et al. (2004).
 We also follow DLB07 and adopt a slab dust model to account for the extinction of the star light.
 At higher redshift, we extend this model as in Guo & White (2009).
 Extinction is modeled as a function of gas column density, metallicity and redshift.
-The main difference from DLB07, is that a redshift dependence is introduced so that for galaxies of given properties, the gas-to-dust ratio is higher at high redshift compared to the local universe.
+The main difference from DLB07, is that a redshift dependence is introduced so that for galaxies of given gas metallicity, the gas-to-dust ratio is higher at high redshift than in the local universe.
 This is motivated by observational data on high-redshift galaxies (e.g. Steidel et al. 2004; Quadri et al. 2008).
-Guo & White (2009) found it to be necessary to reproduce the number density and clustering of Lyman break galaxies at redshifts two to three.
+Kitzbichler & White (2007) found that such a redshift dependence was needed for the DLB07 galaxy formation model to reproduce faint galaxy counts and redshift distributions, while Guo & White (2009) needed it to reproduce the abundance and clustering pf colour-selected galaxy populations at redshifts of 2 and 3 (see these papers for details).